 I’m not going to lie, wedding videography is hard.
 It takes a lot of practice to get good at it, but the good news is that you can be really good with just one lens.

-The downside is that it doesn’t zoom so you’ll have to get closer to your subject than you would with your 24mm or 85mm lenses if you want that same shot.
+The downside is that it doesn’t zoom so you’ll have to get closer to your subject than you would with your 24mm or 85mm lenses.

 Wedding Videos Are A Love Story